 After approval by the committee and the Graduate Chair, the student may schedule the comprehensive exam.
 During the two-hour oral exam, the student may first make a brief oral statement about the proposed research.
 The committee members will then ask questions and make suggestions about the proposal, and the student is expected to defend her project.

 Upon successful completion of the Comprehensive Examination, students earn ABD (All-But-Dissertation) status and proceed to dissertation research and writing.
-The Office of Graduate Education rules state that any student who fails the Comprehensive Examination twice will be dropped from the PhD program.
+The Graduate Division rules state that any student who fails the Comprehensive Examination twice will be dropped from the PhD program.

 The dissertation is a book-length work of original scholarship on some aspect of American society and culture.
 The dissertation not only serves as the culmination of the one’s graduate work but also defines one’s scholarly and professional identity.